Back to the future!

-If modern skincare sold you 60ml of actual actives, it would cost $300.
+If modern skincare sold you 60ml of actual actives, it would be $300.
 That's a whopping $600 for a 120ml!!

 100% natural actives.
 A fraction of the cost.